L'Amour de Ma Vie: Background and release

-Following her second studio album Happier Than Ever (2021), Eilish kept collaborating with her brother Finneas O'Connell, and the next year she surprise-released Guitar Songs (2022) consisting of two tracks.
-In October 2022, she unveiled that she also made another track in a Vanity Fair interview, before experiencing a writer's block, broken by involvement in the soundtrack of the 2023 movie Barbie, where Eilish contributed "What Was I Made For?"—which became her second number one in the United Kingdom and earned her second Academy Award for Best Original Song, after "No Time to Die" (2020).
+Following her second studio album, Happier Than Ever (2021), Eilish continued collaborating with her brother Finneas O'Connell, and the following year she surprise-released Guitar Songs (2022), consisting of two tracks.
+In October 2022, she revealed in a Vanity Fair interview that she had also made another track, before experiencing writer's block, which was broken by her involvement in the soundtrack of the 2023 film Barbie, for which Eilish contributed "What Was I Made For?"—which became her second number-one single in the United Kingdom and earned her a second Academy Award for Best Original Song, after "No Time to Die" (2020).

-In an interview with Apple Music's Zane Lowe, the siblings recalled that they made a song called "Over Now" in October 2022 with purpose of being a track to exercise to.
-For over the year, they did not decide what to do with the song, with Finneas suggesting to release it as it was as the "bravest" move.
-However, they chose to re-write and shorten it and add it at the end of an unrelated song as a "little surprise".
-It featured on "L'Amour De Ma Vie", a song with a "mean" and "dismissive" chorus and bridge.
-The producer said that they wrote verses to justify the negativeness present on the rest of the song, which he compared to the previous album track, "The Greatest", that it contrasts its lyrics.
+In an interview with Apple Music's Zane Lowe, the siblings recalled that they made a song called "Over Now" in October 2022 with the purpose of being a track to exercise to.
+For over a year, they did not decide what to do with the song, with Finneas suggesting releasing it as it was as the "bravest" move.
+However, they chose to rewrite and shorten it and add it to the end of an unrelated song as a "little surprise".
+It featured on "L'Amour de Ma Vie", a song with a "mean" and "dismissive" chorus and bridge.
+The producer said that they wrote verses to justify the negativity present in the rest of the song, which he compared to the previous album track "The Greatest", noting that it contrasts its lyrics.

-Eilish announced the release of her third studio album titled Hit Me Hard and Soft on April 8, 2024, with a promotional video.
-Five days later, she previewed "L'Amour De Ma Vie" during her surprise DJ set at Coachella, alongside "Lunch" and "Chihiro".
-On April 18, she unveiled the track listing of the album.
-Hit Me Hard and Soft was released on May 17 as scheduled, with "L'Amour De Ma Vie" being the seventh song on the record.
-The following Tuesday, Eilish pushed the "club-ready" extended edit of the song's second part, "Over Now".
-"L'Amour De Ma Vie" debuted at number 22 on the US Billboard Hot 100, landing in the top 40 along with all of the album tracks, doubling her top 40 entries from ten to 20.
+Eilish announced the release of her third studio album, Hit Me Hard and Soft, on April 8, 2024, with a promotional video.
+Five days later, she previewed "L'Amour de Ma Vie" during her surprise DJ set at Coachella 2024, alongside "Lunch" and "Chihiro".
+On April 18, she unveiled the album's track listing.
+Hit Me Hard and Soft was released on May 17 as scheduled, with "L'Amour de Ma Vie" as the seventh track on the record.
+The following Tuesday, Eilish released the "club-ready" extended edit of the song's second part, "Over Now".
+"L'Amour de Ma Vie" debuted at number 22 on the US Billboard Hot 100, landing in the top 40 along with all of the album's tracks, doubling her top-40 entries from ten to 20.